Moatasem-Elsayed/cpp-manage-git/README.md

 ### cpp-manage-git

-this application will help you to add your files to git then commit it with your message then push it to your repo
+This application will help you to add your files to git then commit with your message then push it to your repo

 # compile software
 ```